seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > *taṇhakkhaya sukhass'ete,* \
 > *kalaṁ n'agghanti soḷasiṁ*.[^fn34]
 >
-> "Whatever bliss from sense-desires there is in the world, \
+> Whatever bliss from sense-desires there is in the world, \
 > Whatever divine bliss there is, \
 > All these are not worth one-sixteenth \
-> Of the bliss of the destruction of craving."
+> Of the bliss of the destruction of craving.

 Many of the verses found in the *Udāna* are extremely deep and this is understandable, since *udāna* means a 'joyous utterance'.
 Generally a joyous